Everest Base Camp helicopter-5 Days

 Yes, trekking poles are highly recommended; they provide balance, reduce strain on knees, and improve stability on uneven terrain.

-How can I reserve a helicopter tour to Everest Base Camp?
+How can I reserve a helicopter trek to Everest Base Camp?

 You can book the helicopter tour to Everest base camp online by visiting our website or directly at our office in Kathmandu.